Sanduuz/CTFWriteUps/challenge.fi/Web/Securelogin/writeup.md

 Yet again the same error as previously.

-The server has to understand the data that we supply in the form of XML.
+The server has to understand the data supplied in the form of XML.
 That means that there must be an underlying XML parser parsing our input on the server.

 What if we try to trick the XML parser into crashing?
 That might give us some extra information that could come in handy.
 We can do that by changing our XML data in a way that the username and/or password contains illegal characters that would usually throw off the XML parser.